The Pseudopower Dichotomy: Applications of the Pseudopower Dichotomy

 The next theorem examines the more general situation where $\sigma$ may be uncountable.
-The conclusion is weaker than that of Theorem~\ref{theorem7}, but the fact that $\sigma$ is uncountable will allow us to use the {\sf cov vs. pp Theorem} to transfer the result into a statement about covering numbers.
+The conclusion is weaker than that of Theorem~\ref{theorem7}, but the fact that $\sigma$ is uncountable will allow us to transfer the result into a corresponding statement about covering numbers.

 \begin{theorem} Suppose $\mu$ is singular, and let $\sigma$ and $\theta$ be regular cardinals with $\sigma<\cf(\mu)<\theta<\mu$.
 Then

 for any regular $\tau\in (\sigma,\cf(\mu)]$ such that

 In particular, for such $\tau$ we have